Various Roads, Alkham in the District of Dover - Amendment 5: Speed Limit

 • for facilitating the passage on the road or any other road of any class of traffic (including pedestrians).

-The effect of this proposed Order would be to reduce the existing 50mph speed limit and extend the current 40mph speed limit on the following length of roads in Alkham, Dover:-
+The effect of this made Order will be to reduce the existing 50mph speed limit and extend the current 40mph speed limit on the following length of roads in Alkham, Dover:-

 • Alkham Road – from a point in line with its junction entrance to Chilton Farm for a distance of 310 metres in an easterly direction to join up with the current 40mph speed limit